otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the server respond with a storage status message:
+And the Prekey Server responds with a "Storage Status" message:

 ```
   <message